gdsc-Poornima-University/GITHUB-Workshop/README.md

 # 🚀 Welcome to GDSC Poornima University Competition 🚀

 Welcome to the GDSC (Google Developer Student Club) Poornima University Competition repozitory!
-We're thriled to have you here and are eager to provide you with all the informtion you need to particpate effctively.
+We're thrilled to have you here and are eager to provide you with all the information you need to participate effctively.

 ## 🌟 About GDSC Poornima University 🌟